 Definition: The user sets the value of BCI_State to either “Off” or ”Training” on the calls to the Tx and Rx AMI_Init.
 The values of BCI_State sent to the Tx and Rx executable models shall be the same for both the Tx and Rx AMI_Init.

 Usage Rules: If the BCI_State is “Off” on the calls to Tx and Rx AMI_Init, both the Tx and Rx executable models will not read or generate files in the BCI_ID namespace.
-The values of BCI_Protocol, BCI_GetWave_Block_UI or BCI_Training_UI shall be ignored by the executable models.
+The values of BCI_Protocol, BCI_Message_Interval_UI or BCI_Training_UI shall be ignored by the executable models.
 Executable models receiving BCI_State “Off” and subsequently returning BCI_State shall return BCI_State “Off”.

 If the BCI_State is “Training” on the calls to Tx and Rx AMI_Init, both the Tx and Rx executable models will read and/or write files in the BCI_ID namespace per the BCI_Protocol.
-The values of BCI_Protocol, BCI_ID, BCI_GetWave_Block_UI and BCI_Training_UI are required.
+The values of BCI_Protocol, BCI_ID, BCI_Message_Interval_UI and BCI_Training_UI are required.
 The Rx AMI_GetWave calls shall return a value in BCI_State of either “Training”, “Converged”, ”Failed” or “Error”.
 If theTx AMI_GetWave returns a value in BCI_State, it shall also be either “Training”, “Converged”, ”Failed” or “Error”; “Training”, “Converged” , and “Failed” should reflect the Rx state per the BCI_Protocol.

 The EDA tool shall consider the value of BCI_State returned by the terminating Rx executable model to be the definitive BCI_Protocol training state.
 However, any executable model in the channel, upon returning a BCI_State value of “Error”, may thereby signal that a BCI_Protocol has failed due to a mis-communication under the BCI_Protocol.